benjamin74/3proxy/README.md

     chmod +x 3proxyinstaller.sh
     ./3proxyinstaller.sh

-After install : CHANGE THE BLOODY DEFAULT USERNAME AND PASSWORD !!! (you can also change the port, default is 3128)
+After install : CHANGE THE BLOODY DEFAULT USERNAME AND PASSWORD !!!
+    nano /etc/3proxy/.proxyauth
+Example change line inside .proxyauth
+    johndoe:CL:johndoepassword123

+You can also change the port, default is 3128

     nano /etc/3proxy/3proxy.cfg

-Example change line inside 3proxy.cfg :

-    users johndoe:CL:johndoepassword123

-into this :

-    users michael:CL:PAssWord99

-to change the proxy username to "michael" and the password to "PAssWord99"

 Once you've change the username / password you can start the proxy (or reboot the VPS as 3proxy has been added to the init scripts and will autostart)

-    /etc/3proxy/3proxy /etc/3proxy/3proxy.cfg &
+    /etc/init.d/3proxyinit start

-**Script tested on december 5, 2013 on the following fresh VPS install distros :**
+**Script tested on November 5, 2015 on the following fresh VPS install distros :**

+-Debian 8 64bit
+-Scaleway C1 Debian Jessie Image

+**Script will run on :**
 - Debian 6 32bits
 - Debian 7 32bits
 - Ubuntu 12.10 32bits